 If you don't already have the newest oXygen project file (2021-03-30), download it here: https://drive.google.com/file/d/19Ncbx58_atwDcRV-kaH2l1GXrcOis8VL/view?usp=sharing

 You will also need to make sure that you're using oXygen version 21 or later (version 20 and 19 might work, as well, but only 21 and greater have been tested).
 If you haven't yet upgraded, you will need to contact a representative from LIT to get a new license.
 If you have any issues getting anything set up, just contact YAMS.

-- Download the fop-preview.xconf file: https://drive.google.com/open?id=1k3oRRnzY9Mja6kxpZL-LwF2VfFpoiPSN (save it somewhere that you won't delete, such as your Documents directory; at the Beinecke, you can use the file that's located on the J Drive.
-A note from Mark: I like to keep my oXygen project file and the fop-preview.xconf file located in the same directory, e.g. "My Documents\oXygen Projects" on Windows)
+- Download the fop-preview.xconf file: https://drive.google.com/file/d/1T0Or4GUhXHH_VXD4rE1WDrZS7jBfsfEX/view?usp=sharing (save it somewhere that you won't delete, such as your Documents directory) A note from Mark: I like to keep my oXygen project file and the fop-preview.xconf file located in the same directory, e.g. "My Documents\oXygen Projects" on Windows)

 - Open oXygen